image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 ## Conclusion

-So, to summarize, first you must grayscale and then blur the image.
+So, to summarize, first you must have a grayscale image.
+If this is not the case, use `grey()` method to grayscale it.
+Then blur the image.
 The choice of a blurring technique depends on what kind of image is to blur, but regular blur will do.
 The kernel size can be 3 or 5.
 If it gets too big, objects' edges and minor details start to deteriorate.

 After that, a threshold needs to be defined.
 It can be defined as an arbitrary value, but we recommend to compute a threshold mask from the image of interest.
 Result can vary from one threshold algorithm to another so take a look at a few of them to see which one fits your needs.